overthq/Pecunia/README.md

 ## Motivation and Goals

 Currently, the adoption of crypto is hindered by the technical barrier-to-entry.
 Most wallets create a new paradigm, that appeals only to users who have some knowledge about the inner workings of the underlying technology.
 Pecunia's aim is to have a simple user experience, that's also as similar to existing mobile banking applications as possible.
+Think Google Pay, but entirely crypto-based.

 ## Contributing